RetroDECK/ES-DE/INSTALL.md

 Keep in mind though that you still need to group the ROMs into directories corresponding to the platform names in es_systems.cfg.

 There is also support to add the variable %ESPATH% to the ROM directory setting, this will expand to the path where the ES executable is started from.
-This is useful for a portable emulator installation, for example on a USB memory stick.
+You would normally not need this, but the option is there, should you require it for some reason.

 Here is such an example:

 `<string name="ROMDirectory" value="%ESPATH%/../roms" />`

+Note that this complete configuration step can normally be skipped as you're presented with a dialog to change the ROM directory upon application startup if no game files are found.

 **Keep in mind that you have to set up your emulator separately from EmulationStation!**